 Which Colors to Pair with Teal in Your Interior Design

-Teal — that elusive color between blue and green that’s not quite turquoise, not quite aqua, but still manages to come in a variety of its own shades.
-A timeless color that can be seen in artwork as old as that of the ancient Egyptians, teal is making a major comeback.
+Teal — that elusive shade of blue-green that’s not quite turquoise blue or light blue, and still different from aqua or sky blue.
+Teal blue manages to be its own color and still come in a variety of its own shades, whether they are more teal greens or more cloudy, dark teals.
+A timeless color that can be seen in artwork as old as that of the ancient Egyptians, the color teal is making a major comeback.

-With its ability to act as both a cool, soothing color and to stand out as a beautiful, rich accent color, teal is trending as one of the most popular hues to use for painting and a variety of other interior design elements.
+With its ability to act as both a cool, soothing, complementary color, or to stand out as a beautiful, rich accent color, teal is trending as one of the most popular hues to use for painting, and a variety of other interior design elements.

 That just leaves the questions: What colors go with teal?
-And how can you incorporate teal into your design scheme to create a stylish, unified look?
+And how can you incorporate teal into your home's color palette to create a stylish, unified look?
 Let’s take a look at some simple teal pairings to bring this beautiful color into your home décor.